 The following methods of non-graphical editing are available:

-This method of editing uses the Port Properties dialog to modify the properties of a port object.
+This method of editing uses the associated Port dialog and the Properties panel mode to modify the properties of a port object.

 Right-click over a placed port to pop-up a context-sensitive menu, from which the following commands are available (on the Port Actions sub-menu) that act on that port (or all currently selected ports, where applicable):